toji-ut/Blackjack-game/README.md

 **How to Play**

-If you wish to play, download all the files in a folder, compile, and run the MAIN file.
+If you wish to play the jar file and zip file are uploaded

+To run the jar file, download it, then in terminal/cmd change to the path directory of the file and execute the following line:
+# java -jar Blackjack-test-jar.jar

 Follow the instructions printed on the console to play the game.

 **Rules**